Soccer-World-Cahill still a talisman for rank outsiders Australia

 He continued to make a telling contribution to Australia's fortunes on the international stage at the 2011 Asian Cup, where the Socceroos were runners-up to Japan, and through their sometimes stuttering campaign to qualify for Brazil.

-A hamstring injury playing for the Red Bulls at the end of March led to a nervous few days but it turned out to be a strain rather than a tear and, with Mile Jedinak injured, he led his country out for the first time against South Africa.
+A hamstring injury playing for the Red Bulls at the end of March led to a nervous few days for Cahill and Postecoglou but it turned out to be a strain rather than a tear.

-Cahill is the only Australia player going to Brazil who could possibly be described as world class, but his fierce competitiveness in an inexperienced squad might prove his biggest contribution.
+Cahill is the only player in the running to play for Australia in Brazil who could possibly be described as world class, but his fierce competitiveness in what looks like being an inexperienced squad might prove his biggest contribution.
 (Editing by John O'Brien and Mike Collett)